Frequently Asked Questions

 What’s the difference between Counselling and Therapy?

-It’s common, in my work, to move through Counselling and Therapy and back to Counselling; that is; there are days my clients need support to deal with crisis situations and other days, there is enough strength and courage to make connections with experiences from the past.
+It’s common, in my work, to move through Counselling and Therapy and back to Counselling.
+For example, there are some days my clients need support to deal with crisis situations and other days, there is enough strength and courage to make connections with experiences from the past.

 What is a Relationship MOT?